Dinhhai94/course-materials/Wk3Mod1.md

 ## Building a Bookstore Part 1
-### Halfway Hack-A-Thon!

-**Congratulations!** Today we are at the halfway point in our class.
-Let's celebrate with a hackathon!
-A hackathon is a great opportunity to work on a larger, real-world(ish) project, while reviewing and solidifying the core concepts that we've covered in the first half of the course.

 Today is the day we finally *MONETIZE*!
 We will build either an e-commerce store for our community site or a new hot startup to compete with Amazon.com.
 This will be a group project using the same GitHub workflow that we used for the Student Showcase website.